Incrementing/MCUUID/README.md

 # MCUUID
-**:warning: Please do not make suggestion in the issues section!
+**:warning: Please do not make suggestions in the issues section!
 If you want to suggest something then [tweet me](https://twitter.com/MCUUID/)**

 ## Introduction
 Welcome to the MCUUID API, the API is built to be extremely simple and easily integrated.